rx-modules/PlayerDB/README.md

 There are a couple of alternative implementations of player-specific nbt storage:
 * Using a single array and iterating through all the elements until you find the player.
-* * This is particularly laggy and scales O(n) for the number of players in the list
+> This is particularly laggy and scales O(n) for the number of players in the list while
-* * PlayerDB scales O(log(n)) and it many more optimized with lower uid numbers.
+> PlayerDB scales O(log n) and it much more optimized with lower uid numbers.

 * Creating a custom dimension (or isolating a chunk) for an array of jukeboxes.
-* * Since jukeboxes are BlockEntities, they incur extra lag as well.
+> Since jukeboxes are BlockEntities, they incur extra lag as well.
-* * This is one of the best other solutions which you can check out here: [EntityDB](https://github.com/hqics/entitydb)
+> This is one of the best other solutions which you can check out here: [EntityDB](https://github.com/hqics/entitydb)
-* * From my slight testing, PlayerDB does beat out in terms of lag, but this may vary.
+> From my slight testing, PlayerDB **does** beat out in terms of lag, but this is based off my limited testing.

 ## Lag?